antwanvdm/jquery.dpdkarousel/README.md

 flexibility within our requirements.
 This project will be updated through our projects when we need to extend the current functionality.

-Withing the example folder you can see the possibilities of the slider.
-You can make extend the look and feel by using CSS3 animations on active class changing.
+Within the example folder you can see & test the possibilities of the slider.
+You can extend the look and feel by using CSS3 animations on active class changing.

 ##Current plugin options